-Chepala/Fish Pulusu is a spicy and tangy popular Andhra Style seafood curry, especially in the district of Nellore.
+Chepala Pulusu or Fish Pulusu is a spicy and tangy popular Andhra Style fish curry, especially in the district of Nellore.
 The fish pulusu recipe is prepared with freshwater fishes, sesame oil, and ground masala which gives a unique traditional taste and flavor to the dish.
-This Andhra fish curry is an inviting treat for seafood lovers and can be a perfect side dish for white rice, appam, dosa, idli, and similar dishes.
+This Andhra fish curry is an inviting treat for seafood lovers and can be a perfect side dish for white rice, appam, dosa, idli, roti, and similar dishes for lunch and dinner.

 Chepala/Fish Pulusu is one of the most flavorful and tastiest South Indian seafood dishes of Andhra and Telangana Cuisine particularly from the region of Nellore.
 The word Chepala means fish and Pulusu means tamarind gravy.
 So Chepala Pulusu is nothing but fresh fish simmered in a spicy and tangy tamarind sauce.